Nick-S-2018/js-client-draft/docs/SearchApi.md

 	res = await searchApi.search(searchRequest);
 	console.log(JSON.stringify(res, null, 4));
 }

-//For detailed information on Bool queries see https://manual.manticoresearch.com/Searching/Filters#bool-query
 ```

 ### Example of how to build search requests using the alternative way with a single literal object